California State Route 82: History

 Originally a segment of US 101 (and before that, the historic El Camino Real), the highway became completely inadequate for the needs of traffic with the rapid growth of the San Francisco Bay Area after World War II, including urbanization of the towns along its path.
 The Bayshore Highway to the east was originally built as "Bypass (BYP) US 101" and was upgraded to a freeway in 1937.
 With this upgrade, the original US 101 route was transferred to the Bayshore Freeway, and El Camino Real became US 101 BYP, but in response to protests, the switch in designations was reversed two years later, in 1939, and the Bayshore Freeway remained US 101 BYP until 1964.

 In 1964, US 101 was moved again onto the Bayshore Freeway, and its former alignment on El Camino Real became SR 82.
 It was defined as two portions: From Route (US) 101 near Ford Road south of San Jose to Route (US) 101 in San Francisco (which today corresponds to the Alemany Maze), and from Route (US) 101 near Alemany Boulevard to Route (SR) 87 (current unconstructed SR 230) in San Francisco.
-In 1968, the portions from I-280 (at current SR 82) to US 101 and from SR 101 to SR 87 were transferred to I-280.
+Due to SR 87 being unconstructed in San Francisco as defined, SR 82 was extended north along Alemany Boulevard to Bayshore Boulevard.
+In 1968, the portions from I-280 (at current SR 82) north to US 101 and from SR 101 to SR 87 were legally transferred to I-280.
 SR 87 was then deleted north of SR 237 in 1980, and is only constructed south of US 101, and SR 82 today is designated as part of El Camino Real.

-In 2013, SR 82 was relinquished south of I-880 through San Jose.
-However, the state's Streets and Highways Code states that the City of San Jose is still required to "ensure the continuity of traffic flow on the relinquished former portion of Route 82" along The Alameda into downtown San Jose, and from there along Monterey Road to its former terminus at Blossom Hill Road and US 101.
-The city also has the further option to apply to make this segment a business route.
+To connect to "Route 101 near Ford Road south of San Jose" as previously defined in 1964, SR 82 continued south past present-day-I-880 on The Alameda, becoming Santa Clara Street in Downtown San Jose, then turning south on Montgomery Street (southbound) / Autumn Street (northbound, now Barack Obama Boulevard); then it turned east on San Carlos Street and south on Market Street, which becomes First Street and then Monterey Road (or Monterey Highway).
+It then followed Monterey Road until it turned east briefly on Blossom Hill Road, where it ended at US 101.
+In 2013, control of SR 82 south of I-880 was relinquished to the City of San Jose.
+While certain SR 82 signs may have been removed along US 101 near Blossom Hill Road and Capitol Expressway, other SR 82 signs may still stand along I-280 and SR 87 where the relinquished segment intersects.